 - A second medication is called misoprostol, which causes the body to expel the pregnancy from the womb.

-This means that if you meet safety criteria to allow for medical abortion without a scan, the abortion medications can either be collected by you from a centre or posted to your home address after your consultation.
+It is the safest treatment option up to 9 weeks and 6 days of pregnancy for most people.
+We also offer at-home abortion services (telemedicine) up to 9 weeks and 6 days of pregnancy.
+This means that if you meet safety criteria to allow for a medical abortion without a scan, you can take both sets of pills at home, without needing to attend a clinic.
+The abortion medication can either be collected by you from one of our clinics or posted to your home address after your consultation.

 How to take abortion pills – 4 steps to your medical abortion

 Once you have received your medical abortion package (either via post or collected from one of our clinics), there are 4 steps in your medical abortion process.